HangyuChen/HangyuChen.github.io/index.md

 <!-- I am a junior majoring in **Automation** at Fuzhou University and **Robotics** at Maynooth University (Ireland, Combined Degrees).
 I am extremely fortunate to be advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
 Here is [my Resume](https://caihanlin.com/file/Resume-HanlinCAI.pdf). -->
 <!-- I am a junior majoring in **Automation** at Fuzhou University and **Robotics** at Maynooth University (Ireland, Combined Degrees).
 I am extremely fortunate to be advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).  -->

 I have received bachelor degree majoring in **Optoelectronic Information Science and Engineering** at North University of China in 2017, and master degree majoring in **Electronic and Communication Engineering** at Beijing University of Aeronaut and Astronaut in 2020.
-Since Dec.
-2021 I have been a research assistant at Beijing Institute of Technology and my current research lies in **antenna and array design**, **active metasurfaces** and **radar cross section analysis and control**.
+Since Jun.
+2020 I have been a research assistant at Beijing University of Aeronaut and Astronaut Yunnan Innovation Institute and my current research lies in **antenna and array design**, **active metasurfaces** and **radar cross section analysis and control**.
 Here is [my Resume](https://HangyuChen.github.io/file/resume-hangyuchen.pdf).

 **Now, I am looking for a PhD position starting in 2023 to continue research in relevant fields**.
 Furthermore, some of my key information is listed below to give you a basic description of me.
 Sincerely, I am glad to tell you more about me and what motivates me to pursue PhD in my personal statement by [clicking here]( https://hangyuchen.github.io/personalstatement/).